 People check on you when you’re sick or absent from church (this can be good and bad).
 For me, it’s good.
 It is such a blessing to be cared about.
 Relish it.

 I’m not a “reserved seat” person, but if you are, that’s an amazing pro!

 Sometimes, during meals – they bring the food to you. <3

 You get to have an intimate position in what God is doing in the local Body of Christ.

-The favor your carry on your life will bless other members of your family.
-Example: when my brother was sick, some of the staff in the hospital knew me and showed him so much kindness because they did.
+The favor you carry on your life will bless other members of your family.
+For example, when my brother was sick, some of the staff in the hospital knew me and showed him so much kindness because they did.

 Take it all in stride, Pastor’s Wife